rqlite/rqlite/README.md

 All responses from rqlite are in the form of JSON.

 ### Writing Data
 To write data to the database, you must create at least 1 table.
+To this, perform a HTTP POST, with a CREATE TABLE SQL command in the body of the request.
+For example:"

     curl -XPOST localhost:4001/db -d 'CREATE TABLE foo (id integer not null primary key, name text)'

-To insert an entry into the database, execute a second command:
+To insert an entry into the database, execute a second SQL command:

     curl -XPOST localhost:4001/db?pretty -d 'INSERT INTO foo(name) VALUES("fiona")'